mcmoodoo/stETHer/README.md

 ## What Makes This Special

-I'm pretty sure this is the first constant-sum AMM built on Uniswap v4, and definitely the first AMM that properly handles rebasing tokens without destroying the underlying yield.
+I'm pretty sure this is the first parity pool AMM built on Uniswap v4, and definitely the first AMM that properly handles rebasing tokens without destroying the underlying yield.

 The dynamic fee system is also something new - most AMMs just have fixed fees that don't respond to market conditions.
 My fees actually get smarter based on what's happening in the pool.

 But the real innovation is how all the pieces work together.
 The fees fund the incentives, the incentives balance the pool, the balancing reduces the fees - it's a self-sustaining economic loop that gets more stable over time rather than less.

 I think this could be a template for how to build AMMs for any pair of correlated assets, not just ETH/stETH.
-The constant-sum invariant just makes so much more sense when you know the assets should trade near 1:1.
+The parity invariant just makes so much more sense when you know the assets should trade near 1:1.